Devs-Us/Cursed-Among-Us/README.md

 ---
 # Development
 Try to prioritize tasks on The Skeld.
 From there we can branch to other maps.
+Tasks should always take in between 1 minutes or 2 minutes long.
+No patches should be too obvious (like everyone's is 2x smaller').

 ---
 <div align="center">IMAGE OR LOGO HERE</div>